cipher997/KartikPortfolio-website/README.md

 ### Hola, this is _Kartik!_ 👋
-a curious web developer with a passion for prblem solving and learning new things.
+A curious web developer with a passion for solving problems and learning new things.
 - 🌱 I’m currently learning JavaScript.
 - ✨ I’m interested in Full-stack Web development.
 - 👀 I’m looking to collaborate with product based companies.